-Swamp coolers need a constant flow of water to work.
+Swamp coolers need a water line for a constant flow of water to operate properly.

 This is the easiest method for most since there is no need to tie into a water pipe.

 Some don’t like this method as it can be less permanent than going straight into a pipe.

 If you have limited experience with plumbing and need a quick easy to use option this is a good way to go.

 B and K Industries 102-194 Evaporative Cooler Valve

 This is easy to do for those who have copper lines.

 Often they are located at the water heater since the top cold water line going in is almost always copper.

 Example on Amazon